Making stable travel trailers – here’s how and why to do it

 The heavy tow ball weight imposed on an overhung hitch pushes down the rear of the tow vehicle.
 It acts as a lever.
 As with a heavy person at one end of a see-saw, it levers up the front wheels of the tow vehicle.
 A weight distributing hitch is simply a springy lever.
 Its effect is to force those wheels back down.

-Making stable caravans
+Making stable travel trailers

 Understeer and oversteer.
 Original pic – source unknown.

-A heavy caravan‘s nose weight imposed on lighter tow vehicles is often more than its rear tires can withstand.
+A heavy travel trailer‘s nose weight imposed on lighter tow vehicles is often more than its rear tires can withstand.
 This necessitates the use of a weight distributing hitch (WDH).
 These hitches are semi-flexible springy beams that, by using the tow vehicle’s rear axle as a pivot, shift part of that imposed weight to the front wheels.
 In doing so, however, removing that weight reduces the rear tires cornering power.

 Major WDH maker Cequent (parent of Hayman Reese) advises restoring no more than 50% of the ‘lost’ front axle load.
 This usually results in the laden trailer’s nose being down by about five centimeters.
 Better by far, however, is to have a rig that has no need for a WDH.
 Doing so has long been routine in Europe.